Jagadish Chandra Bose: Microwave radio research

 Bose became interested in radio following the 1894 publication of British physicist Oliver Lodge's demonstrations on how to transmit and detect radio waves.
 He began his own research in the new field in November 1894, setting up his equipment in small 20 ft sq room at Presidency College.
-Wanting to study the light-like properties of radio waves, hard to study using long radio waves, he managed to reduce the waves to the millimetre level (in the microwave range of about 5 mm wavelength).
+Wanting to study the light-like properties of radio waves which were hard to study using long radio waves, he managed to reduce the waves to the millimetre level (in the microwave range of about 5 mm wavelength).

-Bose’s research was not initially appreciated by his department at the college.
+Bose's research was not initially appreciated by his department at the college.
 They felt he should focus only on teaching and that research involved neglect of his duties as a teacher, in spite of Bose giving 26 hours of weekly lectures.
 Later, when interest was generated in the wider scientific community, the Lieutenant-Governor of Bengal proposed a research post to help Bose.
-But this scheme was withdrawn when Bose voted against the government’s stance during a university meeting.
+But this scheme was withdrawn when Bose voted against the government's stance during a university meeting.
 The Lieutenant-Governor persevered to have a Rs.2500 annual grant issued.
-Despite this Bose found it hard to find time for research due to his teaching duties.
+Despite this, Bose struggled to find time for research due to his teaching duties.

 Bose submitted his first scientific paper, "On polarisation of electric rays by double-refracting crystals," to the Asiatic Society of Bengal in May 1895.
 He submitted his second paper, "On a new electro-polariscope," to the Royal Society of London in October 1895, and it was published by The Electrician in December 1895.
-This may have been the first papers to be published by an Indian in western scientific periodicals.
+This may have been the first paper to be published by an Indian in Western scientific periodicals.
 The paper described Bose's plans for a coherer, a term coined by Lodge referring to radio wave receivers, which he intended to "perfect" but never patented.
 The paper was well received by The Electrician and The Englishman, which in January 1896 (commenting on how this new type of wall and fog penetrating "invisible light" could be used in lighthouses) wrote:

-In November 1895 at a public demonstration at the Town Hall of Kolkata, Bose showed how the millimetre range wavelength microwaves could travel through the human body (of Lieutenant Governor Sir William Mackenzie), and over a distance 23 metres through two intervening walls where they trigger apparatus he had set up to ring a bell and ignited gunpowder in a closed room.
+In November 1895 at a public demonstration at the Town Hall of Kolkata, Bose showed how the millimetre range wavelength microwaves could travel through the human body (of Lieutenant Governor Sir William Mackenzie), and over a distance of 23 metres (75') through two intervening walls to a trigger apparatus he had set up to ring a bell and ignite gunpowder in a closed room.